Boom bap: Scratching

-The beat in some boom bap songs is interrupted by scratching.
-The process in which a disc jockey or hip hop producer will forcefully move the vinyl record back and forth underneath the needle.
+The beat in some boom bap songs is interrupted by scratching, the process in which a disc jockey or hip hop producer will forcefully move the vinyl record back and forth underneath the needle.
 This can also by achieved by using some CDs.
 The purpose of scratching was to disjoint the flow of the beat, to add some complexity or to develop a bridge in the song.
-It was effective for rap battles and breaks in a rappers delivery.
+It was effective for rap battles and breaks in a rapper's delivery.
 Scratching can also encompass the use of multiple vinyls, allowing the DJ to experiment with other works within the scope of their own song.
 A scratch hook can be used as a method of sampling.
-For example DJ Premier's songs would often have a scratch hook of vocals.
+For example, DJ Premier's songs would often have a scratch hook of vocals.
 He commonly implemented this into his chorus.

 Sampling

 Sampling is used in boom bap music to enhance the beat beyond a simple drum pattern.
 Since the foundations of the beat are designed to be minimalistic, samples are used to add to the rhythm of the song and to create more diversity in the sounds.
 Two of the most common electronic samplers used in this style are the Akai MPC and the SP1200.
 Composers in this style use ‘short excerpts of the audio from a previous recording, recontextualized into a new composition’.
 This can be heard in LL Cool J's "Around the Way Girl", a song and artist that utilizes boom bap features to create the hip hop beat.

 Swing quantization is used to create a more complex sound.
 It allows the producer to keep precision on the 'on' beats and to offset the 'off' beats by a small margin.
 This influences the rhythmic flow of the piece.
 In this process, the producer is able to edit the timing of the musical performance.
 The music sample can be stretched or condensed, and in some cases the beats are manipulated directly to achieve a perfect synchronisation.
 Swing quantization looks to provide a ratio of perfectly timed beats to off-timed beats.
 The swing ratio can be adjusted on samplers such as the Akai MPC series.

-The general consensus at times was that electronic samplers brough a machine-like element to the style of music.
+The general consensus at times was that electronic samplers brought a machine-like element to the style of music.
 To maintain a human feel to the style, drum touch pads on the MPC and SP1200 were used so that artists could input their chosen samples at times they thought was best for the feel and the rhythm of the music.
 The addition of touch pads allowed the artist to add improvements in "not just timing, but also accents and velocity variations".